 valuable input into the development and administration of the survey.

 The 2021 Healthy Youth Survey was funded by legislative appropriation from the Dedicated Marijuana Account.

 The questionnaire includes items about demographics; alcohol, marijuana,

 tobacco, vaping and other drug use; health concerns (nutrition and fitness,

 health conditions and health care, behaviors related to

 intentional/unintentional injuries, mental health); school climate;

 peer and individual, and family).
-Optional survey items include
+Removable survey items include

 Rational & Description of Survey Content